 We can take payment from the tenant up until the moment we lock our rental office doors to start the auction.
 So, while we may advertise 10 storage units for sale at 60 days past due, five tenants may pay in full on time, and only five storage units will be sold on auction day.
 Also, there are many legal details we must follow to sell a unit at auction, and if one thing gets messed up or is not done properly, we cannot sell that storage unit.

 Once everyone has arrived and signed in, the sale can begin.
 The property manager (and the auctioneer if one is present) will lock up the office and head to the storage units.
-They will open the first unit and allow the buyers to inspect the contents, but not enter it.
+They will open the first unit and allow the buyers to inspect the contents, but not enter them.
 After a few minutes, the bidding will start with a minimum bid set for each individual unit.
 The auctioneer will allow bidding to go on, and give enough time for the final bid to be announced.
 Once the bidding stops, the unit is sold to the winning bidder, and the auctioneer must lock the storage unit.
 Then they move on to the next storage unit.
 No one can enter a sold unit until the complete auction concludes at that location.

 There is one exception that can occur from time to time.
 This happens only if personal items were found inside the contents while the buyer was cleaning out the storage unit.
 We ask that any photographs or personal documents found in the storage unit are either left in the unit after it has been fully cleaned out otherwise, or turned in to the property manager.
 If we receive any items like this, we will hold on to them for 30 additional days after the auction.
 During that time, we make attempts to reach the tenant to come by and collect them.
 We understand items like this are irreplaceable, and we want to make every attempt to return them to the rightful owner.

-It actually takes around 300 hours of filming to make one 30 minute episode of “Storage Wars” – and that adds up to a large number of auctions to make one show!
-Most times the main score is furniture in good shape that can be sold, extra clothes and linens, and appliances and electronics.
-A lot of the buyers on those shows own a consignment or second hand store where they sell what they purchase at storage auctions.
-And they often don’t make enough selling those items to profit much (or at all) on what they paid for them.
+It actually takes around 300 hours of filming to make one 30 minute episode of “Storage Wars”.
+That adds up to a large number of auctions to make one show!
+Most times the main score is furniture in good shape that can be sold.
+Sometimes extra clothes and linens, and appliances and electronics can be sold as well.
+A lot of the buyers on those shows own a consignment or second-hand store where they sell what they purchase at storage auctions.
+Often, they don’t make enough selling those items to profit much (or at all) on what they paid for them.

 To wrap up, storage auctions are something we never like to see happen to anyone.
 However, it is just a part of the business that we must deal with.
 When someone becomes delinquent enough to go into the auction process, we start to lose money.
-We simply want to have a customer renting the storage unit who makes payments on time and follows our rules and regulations, so that we can operate a successful business.
+We simply want to have a customer renting the storage unit who makes payments on time and follows our rules and regulations so that we can operate a successful business.
 What you see on shows like “Storage Wars” is certainly exciting, but that is not what a typical storage auction looks like at our company or most storage companies.